Seohyeong/ShroomAI/README.md

 🍄 Check out the [app version](https://github.com/Seohyeong/ShroomScanner/tree/main)!

 ## About the Dataset
-This dataset consists of mushroom images (iNaturalist Research-grade Observations, between start of 2000 and end of 2024) collected from [GBIF (Global Biodiversity Information Facility)](https://www.gbif.org/).
+The dataset used in this project comprises 300 mushroom images representing 1,000 different species.
+These species were selected based on the most commonly observed ones from iNaturalist Research-grade observations collected between 2000 and 2024, sourced from the [GBIF (Global Biodiversity Information Facility)](https://www.gbif.org/).

 Each image is associated with a specific species, selected from a hierarchical taxonomy that includes multiple layers such as family, phylum, class, order, and species. `Species` is used as labels for the images in the dataset.
 For further details, refer to `preprocess/preprocess.ipynb` and `preprocess/get_images.py`.

-**Dataset Details**
-Total Species: 1,000
-Images per Species (train): ~300
-Images per Species (val): ~30

 ### Citation
 ```